Secure login with PKCE

 Note

-If you don't already have an application, you'll need to create one first (see Create application) and register the redirect URI in its settings.
+If you don't already have a client set up in your application or SSO Service, you'll need to create one first and register the redirect URI in its settings.

 Step 3: Generate PKCE code